skillrepos/copilot-hands-on/labs.md

 ![Copilot generated function](./images/cdd263.png?raw=true "Copilot generated function")
 <br><br>

 3. Hit *Enter* and notice the grayed-out code that Copilot suggests.
 This is likely more generic than we want, but hit *Tab* to accept the suggestion.
-Continue hitting *Tab* and *Enter* to accept additional lines until you get a complete function or Copilot stops suggesting.
+Continue hitting *Tab* to accept additional lines until you get a complete function or Copilot stops suggesting.
 (Give Copilot a second to provide suggestions before moving on.)

 ![Copilot generated function](./images/cpho07.png?raw=true "Copilot generated function")